 Typical presentations go something like this: “Here’s this great initiative, and here’s how we’re going to do it.”
 There isn’t much about why it matters to us.
 Yet above all the initiatives that require our hard work and commitment, we need to know WHY we are doing it.

 Authentic Communication requires an understanding of who you’re talking to.
 The moment you step from behind all the noise and tell us what your vision will do for us, you will earn our trust.

 Be thoughtful about your Strategic Messages.
 Leaders should know three stories: Who I Am; Who We Are; and Where We’re Going.

-You are sitting on a treasure trove of story material that will give your message’s meaning and depth; story elements you can use to create refreshing and memorable moments in your communication.
-Story is also the language we use when we brainstorm, collaborate and celebrate.
+You are sitting on a treasure trove of story material that will give your message meaning and depth; story elements you can use to create refreshing and memorable moments in your communication.
+The story is also the language we use when we brainstorm, collaborate, and celebrate.

 Today we know that playing to your strengths allows you to be your best authentic self at work and in life.
 It also allows you to grow in quantum leaps while working on so-called weaknesses will get you lesser, incremental growth.

 CliftonStrengths® is a renowned assessment developed by the Gallup organization, pioneers in personal development and employee engagement.
 By taking the assessment you can 1) Discover your strengths and learn how to use them to thrive; 2) discover what you naturally do best; 3) learn how to develop your greatest talents into strengths, and 4) use your personalized results and reports to maximize your potential.

 The bottom line, no development program is complete without learning how to harness your strengths.

 9. Leverage Q&A.